hannahjhein/codem_eval/README.md

 	- name of the input complement point cloud to be transformed and registered
 	- name of the input foundational data set
 	- prefix to apply to the output point clouds (e.g. location abbreviation such as `MUTC`)
-	- output file suffix to apply to the output point clouds (same as the input, e.g. `.laz`)

 	Paths
 	- file pathway to folder the input data sets